FranciscoMendes10866/FranciscoMendes10866/README.md

 <h1>Hey!
 Nice to see you.<img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/></h1>

-<p>I'm **Francisco Mendes**!
+I'm **Francisco Mendes**!
 A passionate Full Stack Web developer with a focus on user experience.
 My mission is to build products that users love to use as well as help clients expand their business.
 And I get to do it alongside an amazing [team](https://mosano.eu/) of talented people in one of the most vibrant countries in the world.
-In my spare time, you can find me writing articles on [DEV](https://dev.to/franciscomendes10866).</p>
+In my spare time, you can find me writing articles on [DEV](https://dev.to/franciscomendes10866).

 ![gopher dancing](./dancing-gopher.gif)